Synchronization on Riemannian manifolds: Multiply connected implies multistable: Synchronization on Riemannian manifolds

 \subsection{Two gradient descent flows}

 This paper concerns two synchronization algorithms, which we refer to as geodesic consensus and chordal consensus.
-Both algorithms are gradient descent flows of \emph{disagreement functions}, \ie potential functions $W:\M^N\rightarrow\R$ on the form
+Both algorithms are gradient descent flows of \emph{disagreement functions}, \ie potential functions $W:\M^N\rightarrow\R$ of the form

 where $w_{ij}\in(0,\infty)$ are weights, $w_{ij}=w_{ji}$, $d$ is a metric, $f:\R\rightarrow[0,1]$ is a \emph{smoothing function} to be specifed, and $\G=(\V,\E)$ is an undirected graph which represents the network.
 The geodesic algorithm uses the geodesic distance $d_g$ as metric whereas the chordal algorithm uses the chordal distance $d_c$, \ie the Euclidean distance in an ambient Euclidean space.